Toby, a one-year-old New York City-based diagnostic startup named after Sherlock Holmes’ canine tracker, is at a critical juncture.

 “We’ve bootstrapped this and self-funded it as far as we can,” Laskowski said.
 “We really do need external help.”

 Laskowski believes AMPS, as the incubator is called, can provide the resources it needs to, well, amp up.
 These include expertise specific to medical innovations, like Toby’s patented test that uses artificial intelligence to detect certain cancers with a simple urine sample.
-It also includes access to laboratory space at a fraction of the cost in New York City, state tax breaks, academic collaborators and as well as a health technology network, he said.
+It also includes access to laboratory space at a fraction of the cost in New York City, state tax breaks, academic collaborators, and a health technology network, he said.

 Toby is one of four companies that have applied for membership in AMPS, said Michelle Lewis, the executive director of the Stack Family Center for Biopharmaceutical Education and Training (CBET) who is running the incubator.